Cynixia/The-Black-Book/Boolean Functions.md

 ## Terms
 **An occurrence of a literal or either a conjunction or disjunction of literals** in a function.

+Alternatively, terms are any combination of literals separated by a logical operation.

 The previous equation contains $8$ terms; $A$ (counted twice), $B$, $C$, $D$, $A+D$, $AC$, $B(A+D)$.